JWT Authentication — Best Practices and When to Use

 Additionally, you can implement your own revocation system.

-JWT comes with a time-based claim iat — issued at.
+JWT comes with a time-based claim — issued at.
 It can be used to reject tokens that are too old to be used by the resource server.
-And clock skew specifies the allowed time difference (in seconds) between the server and the client clocks when verifying exp and nbf time-based claims.
+And clock skew specifies the allowed time difference (in seconds) between the server and the client clocks when verifying and time-based claims.
 The default recommended default value is 5.

 5) JWT Signature